Target1580/demo/readme.md

-hi  iam making this file for experiment on git init and configure
+hi  iam making this file for experiment on git init and configure chnage commite